 How eBIRST works

-The measurement engine first connects to the calibration resistors to derive calibration data for the test settings used for the measurement.
+The measurement engine first connects to the verification resistors to derive verification data for the test settings used for the measurement.

 Once a test is underway it uses the 4 wire multiplexer to access the eBIRST tool connector to an adapter or directly to the switching system connector.
 For more information on eBIRST operation, take a look at our article How eBIRST Works.